-Furthermore, the oil and gas sector in Scotland is a significant part of the economy, supporting jobs and revenues.
-A gradual transition allows for retraining and diversification within the workforce, helping to mitigate social and economic impacts.
+The oil and gas sector also remains an important part of Scotland’s economy, supporting jobs, specialist skills and public revenue.
+A gradual transition allows time for workforce retraining and economic diversification, helping to reduce potential social and economic disruption in communities that depend on the industry.

 This section provides examples of a research, teaching or innovation taking place at Robert Gordon University related to this topic.